Clyvv/DataAwareDeclareReplayer/README.md

 After cloning or downloading this repository, import it into Eclipse.
 The application uses [Ivy](https://ant.apache.org/ivy/) for dependency management.
 You may also need to install that.

-You need start ProM from within the application in order to access out plugins.
-To do that right click of the ProM with UITopia (DataAwareDeclareReplayer).launch file and select Run As.
+You need start ProM from within the application in order to access our plugins.
+To do that, right click on the ProM with UITopia (DataAwareDeclareReplayer).launch file and select Run As.

 ### How to use
 An event log and a data-aware Declare model are needed as input.
-- An event log can be imported in the first tab.
+- An event log can be imported using the first tab.
 - Use the Simple Declare Designer (another ProM plugin) to create a data-aware Declare model.
 This can be found in the middle tab and does not take any input.
 - In the middle table of the ProM framework, select the Data Aware Declare Replayer plugin, add the above inputs and press start.